nicojourdain/nicojourdain.github.io/_posts/2020-04-20-PhD_position.md

 The PhD candidate will produce and analyse ocean—ice-sheet coupled simulations in the Amundsen Sea sector, West Antarctica, with the aim to better understand decadal variability and future projections.
 This position requires a Master’s degree or equivalent in environmental sciences, fluid dynamics, mechanics/energetics, or equivalent.
 More information is provided below.

-The PhD candidate will be hired by [University Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) and the position will start in October 2020.
+The PhD candidate will be hired by [University Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) and **the position will start in October 2020**.

 We are looking for a highly motivated candidate with a Master’s degree (or equivalent) in environmental science, fluid dynamics, mechanics/energetics, or a related field.
 A strong interest in programming is required, but previous experience in numerical modelling is not compulsory.

-Applicants should send their CV and transcripts of the 2 previous years to <nicolas.jourdain@univ-grenoble-alpes.fr> before May 22nd.
+Applicants should send their CV and transcripts of the 2 previous years to <nicolas.jourdain@univ-grenoble-alpes.fr> **before May 22nd**.

 # PhD project and scientific context